| | | | |

 Day 1: Walk Around Centro

 Arrive, unpack, grab a hat, and start exploring San Miguel.
 The streets and old mansions are an attraction of their own.
 A walking tour is the best way to learn more about San Miguel but watch your step on the cobblestones.
-Take some time to admire the doorknobs, light fixtures, and inner courtyards of the unique shops and boutique hotels.
+Take some time to admire the doorknobs, light fixtures, and inner courtyards of the unique shops and boutique hotels

 Parroquia de San Miguel Arcángel or La Parroquia, will be your central point in San Miguel de Allende.
 Built by Mexican architect Zeferino Gutiérrez based off of a European postcard he saw.
-The church was built in the 17th century, but the façade made of pink sandstone and often visually referred to looking like a wedding cake, was built in the 19th century.
-Jardin Allende, the park right in front of La Parroquia, is a good place to relax with a coffee or ice cream while watching the locals (Mexicans and expats) gather for photos and chats.
+The church was built in the 17th century, but the façade made of pink sandstone often visually referred to looking like a wedding cake, was built in the 19th century.

 There’s several other churches to peruse around San Miguel de Allende.
 If you have seen the movie Once Upon a Time In Mexico with Antonio Banderas, you’ll recognize not only la Parroquia, but Templo de Oratorio de San Felipe Neri on Calle Insurgentes (this is also where they did the bus scene), the shell shaped Templo de Nuestra Señora de La Salud during the fight scene with El Machete, and Parque Benito Juarez during the motorcycle chase scene.